José Eduardo dos Santos: Economy

 Once a Marxist-Leninist, dos Santos allowed a partial market economy to emerge as the collapse of the Soviet Union was in progress.
 Dos Santos subsequently abandoned Marxism-Leninism completely and allowed Western firms to invest in Angola's major oil fields.
 Angola became Africa's second-largest oil producer and third-largest diamond producer during dos Santos' tenure in office.
-In November 2006, dos Santos co-founded the African Countries Diamond Producers Association, an organization of approximately 20 African nations founded to promote market cooperation and foreign investment in the African diamond industry.
+In November 2006, dos Santos co-founded the African Countries Diamond Producers Association, an organisation of approximately 20 African nations founded to promote market cooperation and foreign investment in the African diamond industry.

-Despite the country's natural resources, most Angolans remained in poverty.
-At the time of dos Santos' death in 2022, a few years after he left office, more than half of the more than 30 million Angolans subsisted on less than US$1.90 a day.
-Dos Santos oversaw a kleptocracy with vast amounts of wealth diverted to the dos Santos family; dos Santos's successor, João Lourenço, estimated in 2020 that more than $24 billion was stolen or misappropriated under dos Santos, allegedly through diversion of oil revenue, patronage, and government contracts.
+Despite the country's natural resources, most Angolans remained in poverty: At the time of dos Santos' death in 2022, a few years after he left office, more than half of the more than 30 million Angolans subsisted on less than US$1.90 a day.
+Dos Santos oversaw a kleptocracy with vast amounts of wealth diverted to the dos Santos family; In 2020, dos Santos's successor, João Lourenço, estimated that more than $24 billion was stolen or misappropriated under dos Santos, allegedly through diversion of oil revenue, patronage, and government contracts.

-Succession
+Succession, 2016-2017

 Dos Santos announced on 11 March 2016 that he planned to retire in 2018.
 This timetable would mean that he would leave office after the next election, scheduled for 2017.
 In December 2016, the MPLA chose João Lourenço, the Minister of Defense and Vice-President of the MPLA, as the party's top candidate and therefore its presidential candidate for the 2017 legislative election, indicating that dos Santos would step aside prior to 2018.
 Dos Santos stated on 3 February 2017 that he would leave office following the election later in 2017, with Lourenço slated to succeed him.
 He remained President of the MPLA and was therefore expected to continue playing a key role at the top of Angolan politics through the leadership of the ruling party.
 His children Isabel dos Santos and José Filomeno dos Santos held key economic posts at Sonangol and the Fundo Soberano de Angola, respectively, suggesting their father retained considerable influence.